Ad882/password-manager/README.md

 ## 🌟 **Features**
 - Encrypted storage for sensitive information.
 - Add, view, update, or delete account passwords easily.
 - Simple and intuitive command-line interface (CLI)  or application.
+  ⚠️ The CLI is in French 🇫🇷

 <br>